Bilingual private nursery schools, Les Campaschools are part of a new method of alternative education, punctuated by benevolence and autonomy.

 An Inter-Age Group

-Here, the 30 children from three to six years of age live in the same space.
+An atmosphere with 17 children max from three to six years of age, and another atmosphere with 15 children max from six to twelve years of age .
 Thus, no categorization for learning: each one evolves at its own pace (for example, children will be able to enter the reading at 4 years, others at 6 years).
 The older ones learn to help the younger ones and the younger ones like to imitate the older ones.
 Children learn group work and mutual help.
 They evolve in a calm and serene atmosphere.

 Specific learning materials